03kd/Data_Science_Projects/README.md

 # Coursera_Capstone
-This is the final assignment of coursera assignment
+This is the final assignment of coursera  data science assignment.